moez-baksi/EindProject/REPORT.md

   - goReturn(), this function stops the game.
   - onBackPressed(), this function is to disable navigation button.

 - SelectionActivity: this activity lets the user select which results the user wants to see.
   - onCreate(), this function also sets up the adapter for the spinner and its elements.
   - goStart(), this function checks what the user selected in the spinner, and starts up the ScoreActivity, giving via intent.putExtra the selected game mode.

 - ScoreActivity: this activity views the resuls of a specific game mode sorted and based on the selected mode.
   - onCreate(), this function gets the score and mode using intent, and puts it in the SQL database.
 Thereafter all the data entries are requested, and put in a table.
   - setTableProperties(), this function sets up a textview with the same properties as all the others.
   - onBackPressed(), this function is to disable navigation button.

+- Other classes:
+  - City, this class is used to create 'City' variables.
+  - ListCities, this class contains the hardcoded cities.
+  - ModeSpecificVar, this class is used to hold mode specific variables, which are created in the mapsactivity.\
+  - PokeRequest, to handle all the web, volley and callbackstuff with the pokemon API.
+  - Pokemon, this class is used to create 'Pokemon' variables.
+  - Score, this class is used to create 'Score' variables.
+  - ScoreDatabase, this database class handels all the SQL stuff, such as insert() and selectAll()

 ## Changes: